_edited.png)

 Why it matters:

 Teams trust feedback loops only when action follows.
-High velocity signals healthy culture, responsiveness, and retained talent.
+High velocity signals a healthy culture, credible leadership, and retained talent.

 How we measure it: